ddprrt/ddprrt.github.io/_posts/2015-02-13-revisting-less.md

 ## Importing CSS files

-Huuuuuh?
-Huuuuuuuh?
 Let it roll over your tongue: Import CSS files!
 Oh yeah, you can import any CSS file as long as you don't forget to state the extension:

 {% highlight css %}
 @import 'mylessmodule';